MicrosoftDocs/Viva/Briefing/be-pilot.md

 The following tips can help ensure the success of your pilot:

-* Remember the Briefing email is enabled by default for everyone with an English or Spanish (October 2020) language mailbox.
+* Remember the Briefing email is enabled by default for everyone with an English or Spanish language mailbox.
 You can use [PowerShell](be-admin.md) to choose who gets the Briefing email first.
 * Before beginning a pilot, confirm that all pilot participants have active Exchange Online licenses.
 * Throughout a pilot, meet with your project stakeholders to review user feedback and help desk tickets to ensure the pilot is running smoothly.
 Make any adjustments as necessary.